waffleau/react-feature-gate/README.md

 ### Example

 An example webpage has been included with this project.
-If you clone the repo, run `npm start` and visit `http://localhost:8080/example` to view it.
+If you clone the repo, run `npm run example` and visit `http://localhost:8080/example` to view it.